churchers/vm-bhyve/README.md

     # pkg install cdrtools

-If you obtain your cloud images in a format other than raw -- most likely qcow2 if you intend to run Linux -- you will need qemu-img from the qemu package:
+If you obtain your cloud images in a format other than raw -- most likely qcow2 if you intend to run Linux -- you will need qemu-img from the qemu package.
+It is not specifically required for running the cloud images, but may be useful in preparing them to run.

     # pkg install qemu